Dark Energy with Logarithmic Cosmological Fluid

-One can study the stability of critical points against perturbations by evaluating the eigenvalues of the matrix $M$.
-For class $(\rm A)$ corresponding to the matter dominated epoch, one has $\lambda_1=1$ and $\lambda_2=1$, which means that it is an unstable point.
-For class $(\rm B)$ corresponding to the scalar field dominated epoch, we obtain $\lambda_1=-1$ and $\lambda_2=0$.
-The appearance of zero eigenvalue means that the linear perturbation, which leads to the matrix (\ref{CriticalMatrix}), is not adequate and we must consider the higher order perturbations to determine whether the considered critical point is stable or not.
+One can study the stability of the critical points against perturbations by evaluating the eigenvalues of the matrix $M$.
+For class $(\rm A)$ corresponding to the matter-dominated epoch, $\lambda_1=1$ and $\lambda_2=1$, which means that it is an unstable point.
+For class $(\rm B)$ corresponding to the scalar-field-dominated epoch, $\lambda_1=-1$ and $\lambda_2=0$.
+The appearance of a zero eigenvalue means that the linear perturbation, which leads to the matrix in Eq. (\ref{CriticalMatrix}), is not adequate, so the higher-order perturbations must be considered to determine whether the considered critical point is stable or not.

-First note that we have
+First, note that we have